Vlad-Akulov/CMPT470-Future-Buisness-Majors/assignment3/StarChat/README.md

 5. Document Original Recall and/or Precision if it was included in the document 📝

+The original paper did not include code clone detection benchmarks to compare with.

 ---

 ### Environment Setup

 1. Identify required operating system, runtime, and dependencies

+I used Ubuntu 22.04 through WSL in Windows 11.
+I used PyTorch cu130 in order to run on newer blackwell NVIDIA GPU, transformers for tokenizer and model loading, sklearn for metrics calculations, datasets for the load_dataset tool, and random to randomly select a portion of the dataset.

 2. Follow original instructions where available